 Suddenly, Hermione realized that something was wrong...there was absolutely no motion or sound.
 Scrambling to her feet as a sudden stab of fear seized her, Hermione drew her wand.
-Her sharp caramel eyes immediately started scanning her surroundings for anything that looked out of place...but there was nothing that called to her attention, other than a small circle of trees.
+Her sharp caramel eyes immediately started scanning her surroundings for anything that looked out of place, but there was nothing that called to her attention other than a small circle of trees.
 Wait...weren't those trees the same trees where Voldemort had drank blood from the dead unicorn?

 Shit...she was in the Forbidden Forest.

-However, just as she took her first step onto the well-worn path back to Hogwarts, she heard a snarl from behind her.
-Whirling around, Hermione was met with a full-grown werewolf glaring down at me with menace, saliva dripping slowly from its teeth.
+As her heart sped up, Hermione cast a Point Me spell and hurried back towards Hogwarts.
+Every once in a while, she thought that she heard the sound of a someone following her, but there was nothing there.
+Finally, Hermione reached the edge of the Forbidden Forest.
+Just as stepped onto the well-worn path back to Hogwarts, she heard a snarl from behind her.
+Whirling around, Hermione was met with a full-grown werewolf glaring down at her as saliva dripped from its teeth.
 As its feral yellow eyes bored into Hermione's mind, she realized that there had indeed been something wrong...it was the night of the full moon.

-Hermione tried once more to hex the beast, but it simply batted her wand out of her hand with its furry arm, snapping my wrist with a sharp crack.
-Screaming in pain, Hermione watched as her wand went flying through the air.
+Just as she reached the steps, she stumbled and fell.
+As she tried to get back to her feet, a large mass slammed into her and knocked her head against the stone steps.
+Hermione desperately tried to roll away from the werewolf, but was thrown into the air.
+Landing hard on her back, she fought to stay conscious as the werewolf batted her wand out of her hand with its furry arm, snapping my wrist with a sharp crack.
+Screaming in pain, Hermione watched her wand fly through the air.
 The werewolf pinned her down, and as she struggled to free herself, found herself in immense pain.
-More pain than the Cruciatus Curse and more pain than what had happened in the potion classroom...so much pain that Hermione screamed herself hoarse.
+It hurt so much more than the Cruciatus Curse and more than the potion classroom...so much pain that Hermione screamed herself hoarse.

-However, before the werewolf could do her anymore harm, a curse hit it in the chest.
-The muscled monster reared back, letting out a morose howl as another curse struck him across the face.
-Hermione watched in confusion as the werewolf was chased away.
-Someone was telling her to stay strong as they levitated her, but Hermione was in too much pain to hear or focus on anything else.
+Before the werewolf could do her any further harm, a curse hit its chest and the muscled monster reared back, letting out a morose howl as another curse struck him across the face.
+Hermione watched in confusion as the werewolf was chased away and someone told her to stay strong as they levitated her through the air.
+The last thought that passed through her mind was that she was now a werewolf.

 September 2, 1977